emugarura/kenya-projects/README.md

 ## Future Work

 A novel way to visualize the data would be to implement a heat map showing where projects are most overdue.

 This would be useful for examining patterns in project overruns and to determine where effort should be applied to prevent project mismanagement in certain areas.

+## Alternative Implementations

 Some effort was made into developing the project with the `EmberJS` framework.
 This was intended to ensure any future scaling of the project would be made